Azure/bicep-registry-modules/avm/res/api-management/service/README.md

         ]
         name: 'Starter'
         subscriptionRequired: true
-        terms: 'By accessing or using the services provided by Echo API through Azure API Management you agree to be bound by these Terms of Use.
-These terms may be updated from time to time and your continued use of the services constitutes acceptance of any changes.'
+        terms: 'By accessing or using the services provided by Echo API through Azure API Management, you agree to be bound by these Terms of Use.
+These terms may be updated from time to time, and your continued use of the services constitutes acceptance of any changes.'
       }
     ]
     subscriptions: [